appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

 - The Reports Tab
     - reports-snapshot - use the compare feature - to compare metrics between two time periods
     - realtime-reports - here we can see real-time data for our app.
 We can see key-events, events, users by country and a lot more.
+    - traffic acquisition - here we can see

+## Practicals
+- reports
+    - Compare two periods in the report snapshot
+    - go through the real-time reports and get details about events, key-events, etc.
+    - review the traffic acquisition report &
+        - toggle the granuality - day, week, month
+        - plot only the `totals` on the graph.
+        - use secondary dimension to get breakdown by country
+    - change the pre-selected dimension for a report